In some cases, items in the comparison results show up as

 Gearset’s comparison engine then sees this as a difference in the file, as the XML has been changed.

 Why doesn’t Gearset ignore XML reordering?

-- Which metadata types are affected, and the nature of the reordering, is inconsistent in the metadata API.
-This makes it hard to reliably predict which components are are expected to have false positives, and which are genuine ordering differences.
+Which metadata types are affected, and the nature of the reordering, is inconsistent in the metadata API.
+This makes it hard to reliably predict which components are expected to have false positives, and which are genuine ordering differences.

 If this is not the behavior you need - there is the option to

 Simplify differences in the following way:

 From November 2021, Gearset has started to set the hide re-ordering (now Simplify differences) by default or ignore the re-ordering on the following metadata types:

 or applying the "re-ordering logic" when determining the Difference Type in the Difference type column metadata types:

 If you think there are other metadata types that Gearset should hide for you by default, please get in touch with us.